top of page

 In 2020, our mahi was recognised with a Lion’s International Award and Global Humanitarian Award.

-Just recently, Tiny Deane has been nominated as a semi-finalist in the Kiwibank New Zealander of the Year Awards for his inspirational contribution to our community.
+In 2021, Tiny Deane (founder and former CEO) was nominated as a semi-finalist in the Kiwibank New Zealander of the Year Awards for his inspirational contribution to our community.
 Click here to see more.

 Lions International Logo